ComputationalGasDynamicsLab/XGCm_build_scripts/Centos/README.md

 (4) the final `XGCm` binary is in the following location: `xgcm/install/xgcm/build/test/XGCm`.
 This can be then copied to the test case directory (or linked in the run script) to run using the supplied run script.

+Note: `Cabana` build script is included, but is not used in XGCm for now (need to use `cz/PS_Cabana` branch of XGCm).